 The places where Luke preached were Rome, Greece, and Egypt.
 He covered a vast territory.
-Being well versed in Greek, he chose to do missionary work in Rome, Greece, and Egypt.
+Being well-versed in Greek, he chose to do missionary work in Rome, Greece, and Egypt.
 Upper Thebaida and Lydia’s cities were just two of his preaching places.
-Apparently, despite his persecution, he did not end in a mucistic death but passed into eternity around the age of 80.
-Although he seems to have preached in few places compared to the other apostles.
+Despite his persecution, he did not end in a martyr’s death but passed into eternity around 80.
+However, he seems to have preached in few places compared to the other apostles.
 Luke left two priceless treasures to Christianity: one of the four Gospels and the book of Acts.

 Saint Luke was not only a companion to Paul but a reliable helper.
-When he was left alone to serve with the Apostle of the Gentiles, he did not leave him.
+He did not leave him when he was left alone to serve with the Apostle of the Gentiles.
 And went off on a separate mission.
-His faithfulness and love were testified in just a few words by St. Paul.
+St. Paul testified his faithfulness and love in just a few words.
 Words which, however, reveal his esteem for him.
 The Apostle also preached the Gospel with great Spirit in Macedonia and Dalmatia.
-But especially in Greece, dying in the city of Thebes in Boeotia, Greece.
+But especially in Greece, dying in Thebes in Boeotia, Greece.

 Luke and Jesus